Overview

 - Single Select: Click on a node

-- Context Menu: Right click on nodes or connection lines
+- Context Menu: Use the three-dot menu (⋮) on source nodes, or right-click on connection lines

 Working with Source Nodes